The original do-it-yourself travel guide to Europe SM

 Hotel Lists

 There are no hotel lists in this book.
-Go back to chapter 2, On Budget in Europe, to learn how to get excellent current hotel lists, and how to avoid getting bummers.
+Go back to chapter 2, On Budget in Europe: Travels Costs, to learn how to get excellent current hotel lists, and how to avoid getting bummers.
 Some of the best hotel lists are free.
 Some of the others are in the 2" thick travel guidebooks.
-See chapter 10, Europe Guide Books and Maps.
+See chapter 10, Europe Guide Books and Maps: Tomes for Travel for my hands-on been-there-done-that verdict on which guide books to trust and which are better left for kindling.

 HOTELS